dmchugh777/hello-world-eks/README.md

 After completing the steps I was finally able to complete the creation of my kubernetes cluster and worker nodes.
 Now on to trying to deploy my containers.

-## Launch a Guest Book Application
+## Tutorial: Launch a Guest Book Application

 After creating my cluster, I began this tutorial to fiqure out how to deploy my application in my new k8s cluster.
 At this point things are pretty striaght forward and able to use the 'kubectl' command which we all know and love.